legendare-algorithms/hardcore-predicate/README.md

 # Hi there!
-I'm Alex and I like to make things. <br> This is a place for learning and having fun!
+I'm Alex and this is my place for learning and having fun!

 * 🌍  I'm a software engineer & writer based in CA who loves electro swing jazz and French Bossa Nova
 * 🚀  I'm currently working with a start-up